 Up Saver Account

-Up’s Saver Account is seriously impressive with a 2.25% maximum interest rate for users who make five card purchases a month, plus a handy round up tool to boost your savings even more - impressive enough to land it a 2019 and 2020 Mozo Experts Choice Award.
+Up’s Saver Account comes with a 1.85% maximum interest rate for users who make five card purchases a month, plus a handy round up tool to boost your savings even more - impressive enough to land it a 2019 and 2020 Mozo Experts Choice Award.
 For even more details check out our Saver Account review.

 There’s plenty to choose from when it comes to standout features with Up, but here are a few that we thought were pretty neat.